DIY Guide to Fly Fishing Valley Creek in Southeast Pennsylvania

 Fly fishing Valley Creek in Pennsylvania

-Valley Creek is known for its high pH level, which supports an excellent population of aquatic insects.
+The Creek is known for its high pH level, supporting an excellent aquatic insect population.
 Through the efforts of several local Trout Unlimited clubs, the stream has been well-maintained and protected, despite its proximity to Philadelphia.

-The water temperature of this spring fed limestone stream very rarely exceeds 70 degrees, even during the hottest summer months.
-This means you can tackle this stream at any time of the year, and still get good results.
+This spring-fed limestone stream’s water temperature rarely exceeds 70 degrees, even during the hottest summer months.
+This means you can tackle this stream at any time of the year and still get good results.
 At Valley Creek, you’ll mostly see wild brown trout, as the stream is not stocked.

 Valley Creek Map and Fishing Access Sites